raphsenn/detect-ai-written-text/README.md

 ## About the dataset
-Around 60.000 essays are available in this dataset, both created by AI and written by Human. https://www.kaggle.com/datasets/shanegerami/ai-vs-human-text/data
+Around 60.000 essays are available in this dataset, both created by AI and written by Human.

+The Original dataset is here, it contains 500.000 essays. https://www.kaggle.com/datasets/shanegerami/ai-vs-human-text/data

 ## Results
-Trained on 15.000 AI Generated and 15.0000 Human written essays.
+Trained on 15.000 AI Generated and 15.000 Human written essays.
 Here are some results with 15.000 AI Generated and 15.000 Human essays that the model never has seen bevor.

 #### Parameters: